JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ## Training data types

 Since LearnAPI.jl is a basement level API, one is discouraged from including explicit type checks in an implementation of `fit`.
-Instead one uses traits to make promisises about the acceptable type of `data` consumed by `fit`.
+Instead one uses traits to make promises about the acceptable type of `data` consumed by `fit`.
 In general, this can be a promise regarding the ordinary type of `data` or the [scientific type](https://github.com/JuliaAI/ScientificTypes.jl) of `data` (but not